02 Sep Montessori At Home

 Montessori philosophy emphasizes organized home environments in order to provide your child with structure, independence, and self-motivation.
 Your child is actively learning from and engaging with the space around them everyday, and by observing how they learn best you can become a source of specific encouragement.
 Take a step back and observe your child as they play and interact at home – how does your child focus best?
 It may be in their own quiet space or perhaps they like to be in the family room with music or background noises.
 Close observation also involves actively listening to your child, engaging in conversations with them, validating their feelings, and encouraging them to share their thought process.
 Next time you pick your child up from school, listen to them explain how their day went, acknowledge if it went well or badly, and show genuine interest in learning more about their interactions with others and with their lessons.
 Be careful of falling into the trap of praising your child rather than encouraging them – excessive, long-term praise can inhibit children from gaining independence because they can become dependent on the praise of those in authority positions, rather than being internally motivated.

 It’s also helpful to emphasize practical life skills for your child, which will prepare them to take responsibility for themselves and build their sense of self.
 Asking your child to put their worn clothes in the hamper or put their toys where they belong at the end of the day will help instill the habit of cleaning up after themselves and your child will be more inclined to begin creating independent habits, further respecting their space as a courtesy.
+Using “Routine Cards” as an aid in your daily routines can foster your child’s independence and allow them to have autonomy over the tasks they must complete, to enjoy a free download of our “Routine Cards,” click here.

 Creating a Prepared Environment At Home